ianhobbs/docker-slim-framework/README.md

 4. Execute the following commands:

-   -To know the ip of the machine: `docker-machine ip` -To execute the docker-compose file: `docker-compose up -d`
+   -To know the ip of the machine: `docker-machine ip`

+   -To execute the docker-compose file: `docker-compose up -d`

+5. At this point, the containers should be running, check them with: `docker ps -a`  :whale:

-5. To know the ip of the machine: `docker-machine ip`
+6. To know the ip of the machine: `docker-machine ip`

-6. Search for that ip in your browser (Slim Project running)
+7. Search for that ip in your browser (At this point the Slim Project should be running :sunglasses:)

-7. Search for the ip:8080 for phpMyadmin (credentials in **docker-compose.yml**)
+8. Search for the ip:8080 for phpMyadmin (credentials in **docker-compose.yml**)

 ## Docker usefull commands:
 If you are using Ubuntu 16.04, you need to add `sudo` at the begining of all the **docker** commands: